leenasohail/PhysiGym/man/HOWTO_physigym.md

-## How to install the py3pc_embed PhysiCell user project
+## How to install the physigym PhysiCell user project

 1. Download this repository in the same folder where your PhysiCell is installed, right next to the PhysiCell folder, not into it!
 ```bash